 In 2010 thirteen young Nepalese people who had been rescued from trafficking and the streets turned to contemporary circus to build their self-esteem and to chart a path out of stigmatism and poverty.

-In May 2018, three artists from Circus Kathmandu will have a two-week residency in Melbourne.
-The residency will focus on social circus community workshop delivery and collaborative creative development, with creative workshops open to local community.
-At the end of the residency, Women’s Circus will host a Community Day in Footscray celebrating the project, with circus workshops, performances and advocacy.
+In May 2018, three artists from Circus Kathmandu had a two-week residency in Melbourne.
+The residency focused on social circus community workshop delivery and collaborative creative development, with creative workshops open to local community.
+At the end of the residency, Women’s Circus hosted a Community Day in Footscray celebrating the project, with circus workshops, performances and advocacy.